100 Things To Do on Long Island With Kids Before They Grow Up

 16. Wander the Boardwalk

-Grab an ice cream cone or some cotton candy and take a stroll along one of Long Island’s classic boardwalks.
+Grab an ice cream cone or some cotton candy and take a stroll along one of Long Island’s iconic boardwalks.

 17. Visit Nassau Coliseum